 Though Nebraska may not have the intensity of sun as compared to states in the southwestern United States, there is still plenty of solar power potential.
 Data from the National Renewable Energy Laboratory (NREL) shows Nebraska to have comparable, and in some cases, better solar potential (based on solar irradiance data) to states in the southeast part of the country.
 Additionally, advancements in tracking and inverter technologies allow solar design firms to better optimize the amount of sun that is actually captured.

-- Where would the proposed solar power facility be located?
+- Where will the solar power facility be located?

-OPPD would ask for RFP responses that span the options from OPPD ownership to purchased power arrangements; thus, location cannot be determined at this time.
+OPPD is asking for RFP responses that span the options from OPPD ownership to purchased power arrangements; thus, location cannot be determined at this time.